Chevron pointing up

 And it is only after you've laid this groundwork that you can start experimenting and modeling new behaviors and practices that will help direct your work toward more equitable outcomes.

-This is the crux of my approach as an Inclusive Design coach, advisor and educator — guiding teams to critically examine their practices first instead of hastily jumping into action through a rushed application of tools and frameworks.
+This is the crux of my approach as an inclusive & equitable design coach, advisor and educator — guiding teams to critically examine their practices first instead of hastily jumping into action through a rushed application of tools and frameworks.

 This will go much farther in mitigating the risk of making mistakes and the potential harm that those mistakes can generate.
 Remember, however, that mistakes are inevitable.
 They are a necessary part of growth and progress, so long as we proceed with caution.